sergiokopplin/indigo/about.md

 ## Hi, I'm Jacob

+I'm currently a Computational Biologist at [Calico](https://calicolabs.com) where I work on the biology of aging.

-I'm currently a PhD Candidate in the Developmental & Stem Cell Biology program at [UC San Francisco](https://ucsf.edu).
-I study muscle stem cell function using quantitative imaging in the [Laboratory of Cell Geometry](https://cellgeometry.ucsf.edu) as part of the NSF [Center for Cellular Construction](https://ccc.ucsf.edu), advised by [Wallace Marshall](http://tetrad.ucsf.edu/faculty/wallace-wallace) and [Andrew Brack](http://bracklab.com).
+I previously earned my PhD at the [University of California San Francisco](https://ucsf.edu) in the [Laboratory of Cell Geometry](https://cellgeometry.ucsf.edu) as part of the NSF [Center for Cellular Construction](https://ccc.ucsf.edu), advised by [Wallace Marshall](http://tetrad.ucsf.edu/faculty/wallace-wallace) and [Andrew Brack](http://bracklab.com).
+My thesis work developed methods to infer how cell states change over time from timelapse imaging data.
+This approach allowed me to measure the rate of muscle stem cell activation for the first time and helped reveal age-related changes in muscle stem cells.

 When I’m not doing science, I like to write poorly, climb big hills, and play several instruments with equitable levels of mediocrity.